Chris Partlow: Season 3

 Chris is a key player in the Stanfield Organization's turf war with the Barksdale Organization and is always looking out for Marlo's safety.
 He often meets with Marlo and Marlo's advisor Vinson to discuss their strategy.

 Chris identifies Avon Barksdale's car when Avon tries to set a trap for Marlo.
 Chris has his driver pull up alongside the Barksdale car, then fires a shotgun into the side window, wounding Avon and killing a Barksdale soldier named Tater.
 When Marlo kills Devonne, the woman responsible for setting up the attempted ambush, Chris accompanies him and calmly tells Marlo that it needed to be done.

 When Stringer Bell is murdered (by Omar Little and Brother Mouzone), Chris and Felicia "Snoop" Pearson are assumed to be responsible and they do nothing to dispel these rumors.
-The turf war comes to an end when Stringer's death and Avon's arrest lead to the demise of the Barksdale Organization, and Stanfield assumes control of most of the drug trade in Western Baltimore.
+The turf war comes to an end when Stringer's death and Avon's arrest lead to the demise of the Barksdale Organization, and Stanfield assumes control of most of the drug trade in West Baltimore.